India: Blaze hits world's largest vaccine maker | DW | 21.01.2021

-A building at India's Serum Institute was on fire, but a source said production of the coronavirus vaccine was not impacted.
+A building at India's Serum Institute caught fire, but a source said production of the coronavirus vaccine was not affected.
 The institute is manufacturing millions of doses of the Covishield COVID-19 inoculation.

-A blaze broke out on Thursday at India's Serum Institute, the world's largest producer of vaccines, but a source said production of the coronavirus vaccine was not impacted.
+A blaze broke out on Thursday at India's Serum Institute, the world's largest producer of vaccines, but a source said production of the coronavirus vaccine was not affected.

-Images showed huge plumes of grey smoke billowing from the site of the fire in Pune city, in India's southern Maharashtra state, while dozens of company workers in lab suits left the compound.
+Images showed huge plumes of gray smoke billowing from the site of the fire in Pune city, in India's southern Maharashtra state, while dozens of company workers in lab suits left the compound.

 The institute is currently manufacturing millions of doses of the Covishield coronavirus vaccine developed by AstraZeneca and Oxford University.
 The company is also preparing to produce a vaccine developed by US-based firm Novavax Inc.